A police chief made racist remarks before a BLM protest. A sergeant’s bodycam captured it all.

 Within hours after the video was reviewed by city officials, both men were asked to resign.
 Both said they would, but Brooks did not return police equipment by a designated date and was terminated days later, Walker said.
 The vacant positions are open to applicants, and an interim chief has stepped in, City Attorney Ron Iddins said.

-More than 70 percent of the town voted for former President Donald Trump in 2020, and Republicans Kelly Loeffler and David Perdue led in their U.S. Senate races in the surrounding Harris County.
+More than 70 percent of the town voted for President Donald Trump in 2020, and Republicans Kelly Loeffler and David Perdue led in their U.S. Senate races in the surrounding Harris County.
 But the state has trended Democratic amid a racial reckoning.

 People who attended the June protest recalled the police seemingly allowing counterprotesters to disrupt the event, comparing their passive demeanor about agitations from that side to the reaction of U.S. Capitol Police on Jan.
 6.